Wario Land 3

 The Denki, the electrical sparks that fall from hanging lamps, have unused graphics depicting them with eyes.
 Presumably intended for being defeated.

 The underwater urchin enemies have a defeated frame in this game, but cannot ever be killed in normal gameplay.
-Because of this, this frame goes unused.

 The Kushimushi have frames for an unused animation with them flapping their wings, possibly intended to be "flying," or potentially an unused "stunned" pose.
 In the final, they never appear stunned, and just fall off the screen when defeated.